Who, What? More about the Blog

 As editor and founder of AudioFile magazine, Robin Whitten comes across a LOT of audiobooks.
 She started AudioFile 25 years ago and was an avid listener even before that—so she knows the world of audiobooks!

-Every week in “Robin’s Roundup,” she recommends fresh titles that have caught her ear—the quirky, the trendy, and the most interesting new audiobooks of the week.
-Look for her posts each Friday on the blog to get your weekend listening picks!
+In “Robin’s Roundup,” she recommends fresh titles that have caught her ear—the quirky, the trendy, and the most interesting new audiobooks of the week.
+Look for her posts on Fridays on the blog to get your weekend listening picks!

 It’s no secret that behind every great audiobook, there’s a fabulous narrator.
 AudioFile’s editors take you behind the scenes and into the homes—and recording booths—of some of our favorite narrators to hear their takes on the audiobooks they’re recording.
-Find new narrator videos each Saturday, and discover your next great listen!
+Enjoy new narrator videos, and discover your next great listen!

-If you’re a fan of mystery and suspense audiobooks, then your first stop should be Jen Forbus’s “Solve” column here on the blog.
-Jen is an audiobook reviewer, photographer, and founder of the book blog Jen’s Book Thoughts.
+If you’re a fan of mystery and suspense audiobooks, then your first stop should be our “Solve” column here on the blog.
+Ellen Quint is an audiobook reviewer, mystery writer, and Audies judge and is currently the program chair of Sisters in Crime-NY.

 Caitlin Augusta is a librarian from Connecticut, and she’s been reviewing audiobooks for AudioFile since 2006.
 She’s also been a judge for the Audie Awards since 2009.
 She is a longtime Jane Austen fan and romance reader who loves the variety of memorable characters, talented narrators, and happy endings found in romance audio.

 Caitlin’s “Tease” column is your blog destination for all things romance—she features the latest hot picks for listeners who love romance audiobooks.
-Find new “Tease” posts here on the blog every other Tuesday, and never miss a happily-ever-after.
+Find new “Tease” posts here on the blog Tuesdays, and never miss a happily-ever-after.

 As a contributing editor at AudioFile, Aurelia Scott has reviewed many, many audiobooks over the years—and interviewed many authors and narrators about their audiobook projects.
 She’s an author herself and a devoted listener with wide-ranging literary tastes whose “Audio Adventures” take her places both near and far.

 Aurelia’s column will introduce you to your next wonderfully immersive listen—perhaps something a bit off the beaten path.
-Find her posts every other Thursday here on the blog.
+Find her posts on Thursdays here on the blog.
 She can also be found at her website.

 In her Take 5 column, she shares Q&As with narrators and quick takes on trends she’s spotting in the audiobook world.
-Make a cup of tea and Take 5 with a new post from Candace every other Wednesday.
+Make a cup of tea and Take 5 with a new post from Candace on Wednesdays.

 Francisca Goldsmith has worked with audiobooks and listeners for the past 20 years in many roles in public, school, and academic libraries in the U.S. and Canada.
 Francisca’s “Audiobooks and Literacy” column highlights the important ways we can learn and expand our listening horizons through audiobooks for all ages.